nexmo-se/hubspot-vonage/README.md

 1. Create public application.
 See steps below

 First, you need to select your application name.
 Then you can navigate to the Auth tab.
 In the auth tab, you need to fill in the Redirect URL.
 Use first a dummy value such as google.com (This is needed so that we can create the application and get the clientId and clientSecret).
-Select `crm.objects.contacts.read, crm.objects.contacts.write, cr.schemas.schemas.read, cr.schemas.schemas.write` as scope.
+Select `crm.objects.contacts.read, crm.objects.contacts.write, cr.schemas.schemas.read, crm.schemas.schemas.write` as scope.
 Hit on save and copy the clientId and clientSecret into the `neru.yml` file.
 You can deploy the server side application now.

 2. Deploy the neru app.